 Outside Europe, the story remains just as valid.
 Japan is home to many cutting-edge robotics firms, including Murata and FANUC.
-Some of the world’s most successful technology companies are based in Asia, including Samsung, Taiwan Semiconductor, Tencent and Alibaba.
+Some of the world’s most successful technology companies are based in Asia: Samsung, Taiwan Semiconductor, Tencent and Alibaba, to name a few.

-To have a well-rounded and robust portfolio of stocks, investors should consider international markets — even if it appears that the U.S. market in aggregate will continue to do better in the short term.
+To have a well-rounded and robust portfolio of stocks, investors should consider international markets — even if you think the U.S. market in aggregate will continue to do better in the short term.

 The idea of fishing in a bigger pond may be even more beneficial to income investors.
 That’s because outside the U.S., more companies have tended to pay dividends and have done so at higher levels.
 There were more than six times as many non-U.S. stocks with yields over 3%, as of August 31, 2019.

 Valuations matter.
-There is evidence that stocks trading at a discount will average higher long-term returns than those selling at a premium.
+There is evidence that stocks trading at a discount average higher long-term returns in future periods than those selling at a premium.
 But the key phrase here is long term, because there is almost no correlation between valuations and short-term returns.

-This may not help those trying to time the market, but we’re looking to hold onto assets for the long haul.
+This may not help those trying to time the market, but it's great news for investors looking to hold onto non-U.S. assets for the long haul.
 In nearly every sector, there are comparable non-U.S. companies trading at lower valuations than their American-domiciled counterparts.
 Unicredit and Samsung are just two examples.